telerik/xaml-docs/controls/radspellchecker/getting-started.md

 ## Using RadSpellChecker with Implicit Styles

-When the theme is [implictly set]({%slug styling-apperance-implicit-styles-overview%}) in your applciation you need to merge the required dictionaries.
-You should merge the following dictioanries:
+When the theme is [implictly set]({%slug styling-apperance-implicit-styles-overview%}) in your application, you should merge the required dictionaries.
+The full list of dictionaries needed for RadSpellChecker is available in the following snippet:

 #### __XAML__